mifi/editly/README.md

 ## Troubleshooting

 - If you get `Error: The specified module could not be found.`, try: `npm un -g editly && npm i -g --build-from-source editly` (see [#15](https://github.com/mifi/editly/issues/15))
+- If you get an error about gl returning null, see Requirements.

 ## See also